Mohan-Reddy-DevOps-Projects/code-devops-documents/azure_devops/pipeline/examples/05. java-native-app-service/README.md

   - To define your application port, consider setting `PORT` in app settings.
 Check the `pipelines/deploy.yaml` file.
   - To control the Heap Memory in Java application, you have to set the `JAVA_OPTS` in the app settings.
 Check the `pipelines/deploy.yaml` file.
   - If your application needs environment variable, it needs to be passed as app settings.
 Check the `pipelines/deploy.yaml` file.
+  - Also covered steps on how to use key vault in `pipelines/deploy.yaml` file.
+You can remove it if you think that's not required for your app.
+  - Application Health Check can also be configured.